Why Slow Fashion is the Only Choice for Sustainable Fashion Clothing

 In the same vein as the fast food movement, slow fashion suggests we buy more biodegradable garments and avoid fast fashion consumption.

-Sustainable or ‘slow fashion’ advocates creating and selling a fashion brand that will withstand the test of time.
-To manufacture slow fashion brands, companies use biodegradable materials that are long-lasting and designed in classic styles.
-This way, the clothing lasts longer than the current 5-minute trends advocated by fast fashion.
+Sustainable or ‘slow fashion’ advocates create and sell fashion brands that withstand the test of time.
+To manufacture slow fashion brands and withstand the latest trends, companies use biodegradable materials that are long-lasting and are more classically designed.
+This way, the clothing lasts longer than the current 5-minute trends that fast fashion advocates so strongly.

-Many people discard used clothes.
-But if you were to consider sustainability, you would think about recycling your ‘slow fashion’ items and reusing them.
-After all, the material used to make these items is long-wearing.
+Many people discard their old clothes.
+But if you considered being more sustainable, you would think about recycling your ‘slow fashion’ items and reusing them.
+After all, the material used to make these items is long-wearing and of a higher quality than fast fashion items.
 Popular eco-friendly brand textile choices include organic cotton, linen, and Tencel.

 What are Slow Fashion Clothes?

-Not only do we make more environmentally safe fashion brands out of eco-friendly raw materials, but we also produce sustainable fashion:
+Not only do manufacturers make more environmentally safe fashion brands out of eco-friendly raw materials, but they also produce sustainable fashion:

-· Brand factories dye the fabrics and print on them using eco-friendly methods that utilise far less energy and water.
+· Brand factories dye the fabrics and print on them using eco-friendly methods that use far less energy and water.

-· They use fewer chemicals in the manufacturing process.
+· They also use fewer chemicals in the manufacturing process.

 · Manufacturers consider the environment when they produce a ‘slow fashion’ brand so that there is little, or very little waste.
 These manufacturers also treat their workers well and offer them a clean, safe working environment.